MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

 -   **Monitor workflow runs for failures**

-    In Microsoft Flow, use the **run-after setting** on an action to configure it to run when the previous action fails.
-For example, send a Microsoft Flow mobile notification when the **update a record** action fails, or times out.
+    In Power Automate, use the **run-after setting** on an action to configure it to run when the previous action fails.
+For example, send a Power Automate mobile notification when the **update a record** action fails, or times out.

 ## FAQs

 -   **I have a Dynamics 365 license.
-Can I use Microsoft Flow?**
+Can I use Power Automate?**

-    Every Dynamics 365 user is entitled to use Microsoft Flow.
+    Every Dynamics 365 user is entitled to use Power Automate.
 Review our licensing information: <https://flow.microsoft.com/pricing/>

 -   **How often can my flows be triggered?**